 Before Amazon launched Prime, the company was already “selling” the perk of “free” shipping by offering it on orders of $25 or more.
 Now, with both shipping models in play, the company is capitalizing on a psychology principle that is well-known to marketers: the use of the word “free.”

 For example, in one marketing experiment, chocolate creator Hershey’s offered two types of chocolate: a Hershey’s kiss and a Lindt chocolate truffle.
 The kiss is an inexpensive treat, but the truffle is arguably tastier and costs more than a kiss.
 The first experiment offered study participants a truffle for 15 cents, and a kiss for one cent.
 Nearly three out of four subjects selected the more expensive truffle.
 However, in the next version of the experiment, the price of the truffle was reduced to 14 cents and the kiss was free.
 Even though the price differential was the same, the behavior of participants drastically changed: More than two-thirds of the subjects selected the free chocolate kiss over the truffle.

 The same principle applies to retail and shipping.
 Even when the price to ship is low, free shipping is a much more powerful motivator for driving purchases.
-One retail study notes that nine out of 10 consumers say free shipping is the No. 1 incentive to shop online more.
 But for retailers, this creates a new challenge – one that has the potential to impact the bottom line: They must figure out how to offer customers free shipping while preserving their profit margin.

 The Amazon Effect and Shipping Prices